jonathanbutler7/jonathanbutler7/README.md

 ## Hi there 👋

-### My name is Jonathan and I...
+## My name is Jonathan and I...

-...am a software engineer based in Los Angeles with professional experience working as a full-stack developer and a team-lead for front-end devs in an Agile environment.
+...am a software engineer based in Los Angeles

 - ✍️ I work as a software engineer at [Weave](getweave.com)
 - 🏠 I volunteer as a frontend team lead, [building a calendaring tool that helps unhoused youths](https://homeunite.us/)